-Deakin University has welcomed today's announcement of funding for the National Centre for Farmer Health.
+Deakin University has welcomed today's announcement by the Victorian State Government of $4million for the National Centre for Farmer Health.

-Based in Hamilton, the Centre is a partnership between Western District Health Service and Deakin University.
+The Centre is a partnership between Deakin University and Western District Health Service and is based in Hamilton, Victoria.